[keith-snook.info]QUAD II amplifier replacement capacitrs

 With perfect C2 and C3 and good KT66s the voltage on the KT66 control grids should be about 0.25V with a few mV low frequency fluctuations

-The KT66 grid bias resistors R7 and R9 are connected to the junction of R4 R10 and R11 as explained here rather than the conventional 0V
+The KT66 grid bias resistors R7 and R9 are connected to the junction of R4 R10 and R11 rather than conventionaly to 0V as explained here

-Measuring between the junction and each KT66 grid as shown pictured ~ the ideal voltage should be 0V but in practice it fluctuates 10s of mV but should be no higher than about 1V
+Measuring between the R4 R10 junction and each KT66 grid as shown pictured the ideal voltage should be 0V but in practice it fluctuates mV and should be not higher than about 1V

 If you want to test for KT66 grid current you might just turn the amp upside down and poke around with the probes of your 10MΩ input multimeter but this will not give the full story ~ The KT66s should not be operated upside down for a long time but the grid voltage measurement ideally needs to be made over a period of several hours